MCC321-QC/eMixedNiteMC/README.md

 ### _Final Step_: Set-up your platform banners

 (_recommended_)<br>
-The theme will need you to set your banners for each Platform in order to load the banner correctly anywhere.<br>
+The theme will need you to set your banners for each Platform in order to load the banner correctly anywhere.
 I made a little collection so you don't need to search them all.
-To apply a banner, open the Library Manager with<br>
-"CTRL+W" and apply a banner for each platform by clicking on "Select Cover" in the cover section.
-The banners for each<br>
-Launcher(_Library_) are already included in the theme.
-Most banners come from [this post](https://playnite.link/forum/thread-314.html) and all credits goes to the different authors.<br>
-You can also add icon to your platform and they will appear on top of your Platform Banner if you desactivate<br>
+To apply a banner, open the Library Manager with "CTRL+W" and apply a banner for each platform by clicking on "Select Cover" in the cover section.
+The banners for each Launcher(_Library_) are already included in the theme.
+Most banners come from [this post](https://playnite.link/forum/thread-314.html) and all credits goes to the different authors.You can also add icon to your platform and they will appear on top of your Platform Banner if you desactivate Library Banner.
-Library Banner.
 Icon for each Library are also included in the theme.<br>
 (_I changed the PSP banner because most PSP cover image are less wide than normal._)<br>

 * Link: [Platform Banners.rar](https://www.dropbox.com/s/pkec0d1ebgibhkd/Platform%20Banner.rar?dl=1)<br>